Oscar Best Actor winner from the year you were born - Magnolia State Live

 Not to say that Best Actor awards only go to the seasoned.
 The golden trophy went to then 38-year-old Rami Malek for playing Freddie Mercury in 2018’s “Bohemian Rhapsody,” winning Best Actor over veterans Christian Bale, Bradley Cooper, Willem Dafoe, and Viggo Mortensen.

-Read on to see won the Oscar for Best Actor in your birth year up to 2022.
+Read on to see who won the Oscar for Best Actor in your birth year up to 2022.
+Each entry reflects the year of the film’s release and not the year of the ceremony.

 Editor’s note: Many actors and advocates have spoken out about the discriminatory nature of gendered awards categories over the past several years.
 We dug into this topic in a recent story, “Can nongendered acting awards help fix Hollywood’s gender problem?“